My-Finance-Report/yearly_report/README.md

 # User feedback

 - the site seems sluggish
+- sankey generation will have to come from somewhere now that no onboarding
 - make sure we have jobs for all files after migration
 - probably on the act of actually uploading (not a rerun) => it seems like there is a way to upload a file twice